SpotiScryers/SpotiScry/README.md

 - Create a regression model to predict how popular a song will be

 ### Background
+What makes a song popular?
+According to Splinter News [here](https://splinternews.com/how-does-a-song-become-number-one-1793850261),
+> "making a 'good' number one song is not necessarily the same as making a 'good' song in general.
+It's not about artistry (though
+> sometimes artistry does hit number one).
+It's about popularity.
+And not long-term popularity.
+But popularity right here, right now."

+By analyzing Spotify's API data, we will determine ourselves what influences a song's popularity.

 ### Deliverables
 - Video presentation
 - Presentation slides